 “The absence of an alternative narrative regarding this main news story should worry Africans who have been made to believe that they are facing imminent problems should Britain leave the EU.

-“Is a weak Britain necessarily bad for the continent because it threatens the ‘Empire’?
+“Is a weak imitrex over the counter Britain necessarily bad for the continent because it threatens the ‘Empire’?
 Is it not an opportunity for Africa to negotiate future trade and cultural deals from a position of strength?

 “If Brexit must point Africans to anything, it is the pace at which democracy is being threatened in Europe, how poor countries like Greece are being further impoverished via their association with the EU and how the EU itself has become an anti-democratic institution, often meddling in domestic policies of member states.
 This means that the organic (local) hopes, dreams and aspirations of ordinary European citizens are routinely dismissed or ignored altogether.